marko-knoebl/slides/sections/react/03-overview-en.md

 - open-sourced by Facebook in 2013
 - current major version: React 16 (September 2017)
-- February 2019: introction of hooks
+- February 2019: introduction of hooks